 Opposite the Chickens at the front of the

-When grown on its own roots (not grafted) it is hardy and very
+When grown on its own roots (i.e grown from seed and not grafted

-drought tolerant.
+tolerant.
 This species is notable for its attractive blue-green

-foliage, good autumn colour, and spectacular
+foliage, good orange and yellow autumn colour, and spectacular

 displays of fruit.
-Each autumn it is covered in deep maroon fruits that
+Each autumn it is covered in deep maroon fruits

 A perfect choice as a large specimen tree on lighter soils

-(avoid heavy clay soils) or on a woodland edge in semi-shade.
-Give
+(avoid heavy clay soils) on a woodland edge in semi-shade.
+Give it